YukeHu/yukehu.github.io/_pages/about.md

 ## News

+- [May 2024] I started visiting at CISPA !
-- [April 2024]]Our paper titled “ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach” got accepted in CCS 2024!
+- [April 2024] Our paper titled “ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach” got accepted in CCS 2024 !
-- [January 2023]]Our paper titled “Quantifying and Defending against Privacy Threats on Federated Knowledge Graph Embedding” got accepted in WWW 2023!
+- [January 2023] Our paper titled “Quantifying and Defending against Privacy Threats on Federated Knowledge Graph Embedding” got accepted in WWW 2023 !
-- [September 2022]]Our paper titled “A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization” got accepted in VLDB 2022!
+- [September 2022] Our paper titled “A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization” got accepted in VLDB 2022 !